SleepySerade/Vulnerable_Blog_Post/README.md

 │
 ├── /uploads/               # Directory for user-uploaded content (ensure security measures) │
-├── .htaccess               # URL rewriting and security settings (if using Apache) └── README.md               # Documentation about the project
+└── README.md               # Documentation about the project
 ```